 - Do a security audit every quarter or half yearly, depending on your need.

-If you find this article useful, don’t forget to share it on Google plus and Facebook for more social awareness.
+If you find this article useful, don’t forget to share it on Whatsapp and Facebook for more social awareness.